steipete/steipete.com/_posts/2020-10-7-getting-the-most-out-of-twitter.md

 Quite a few of my friends have "alt" accounts for the hot takes or for talking with friends.
 If you work at a Big Corp, you might are required to filter what you say and having an alt can be a solution.
 In general I don't recommend making an alt-account, as it's simply too much work to maintain multiple accounts.
 Just tweet out your hot takes and attract the right followers on your main.

+## Building Personal Brands for Introverts

+I've given a talk at UIKonf in Berlin in 2018 about Building Personal Brands for Introverts, which is still highly relevant and goes even deeper into this topic:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0c6izSzP-KQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>